n.b. please allow a few seconds for the 195 high quality photos on this page to load before scrolling down.

 The Old Mill Aldermaston is a short distance west of Reading just off the main A4 and easily accessible from the M4 motorway.
 It has plenty of onsite free car parking.

-So lets have a look around the Old Mill Aldermaston as a wedding venue.
+Lets have a look around the Old Mill Aldermaston as a wedding venue.
 The iconic and most recognisable view is probably that in the first photo - showing the lovely gardens with the conservatory and Mill Room on the left and the owner's house on the right.
 The Stable room is to the right of the house and is obscured by the trees in this photo:

 The rear of this wedding venue is extremely pretty as well and makes for great photographic backdrops as you will appreciate in the next photograph:

-The Stable Room - in which most wedding ceremonies are conducted - is gorgeous both outside and inside.
+The Stable Room - in which most wedding ceremonies are conducted - is gorgeous both outside and inside:

 We can see the bouquets awaiting the bride and bridesmaids in the next photo:

 The Old Mill Aldermaston stands on the River Kennet and the Kennet and Avon Canal.
 So some couples like to make their arrival by canal boat: